 Select the region us-central1.

 After the resource is created, you are redirected to the External IP

 Create a Cloud SQL instance

-Go to the Cloud SQL Instances page in the GCP Console.
+Go to the Cloud SQL Instances page in the Cloud Console.

 Select your project and click Continue.

 Enter an Instance ID, for example,